 What We Do:

-Psychology is the study of human behavior and mental processes.
+Psychology is the scientific study of human behavior and mental processes.
 Our professors guide students in learning, researching, and applying this science.
 We prepare them for fulfilling careers and for advanced study in psychology and related fields.

 How We Stand Out: